lukaritri/stegasaurus/README.md

-# COM31006 Assignment
+# Stegasaurus
-This project contains the source code for the COM31006 assignment.
+This project contains the source code for computer vision assignment.
 It is a Flask web application called Stegasaurus that contains a number of tools for image-to-image steganography and watermarking.

 ## Setup
 A custom conda environment is included in the file `environment.yml`, and the environment is called `stegasaurus`.